-The wash down water then enters the vegetated swales drains around the sheds which provides an effective means of nutrient removal prior to entering the sediment dams which are sampled on a quarterly basis (see Table 15).
+The wash down water then enters the vegetated swales drains around the sheds which provides an effective means of nutrient removal prior to entering the sediment dams which are sampled on a 6-monthly basis (previously quarterly basis) (see Table 15).
 The typical annual pollutant load removal efficiencies for vegetated swales according to Engineers Australia (2006) Australian Runoff Quality is as follows:

-- Total Suspended Solids (TSS) = 60-80%;
+Total Suspended Solids (TSS) = 60-80%;

-- Total Nitrogen (TN) = 25-40%; and

-- Total Phosphorus (TP) = 30-50%.
+- Total Nitrogen (TN) = 25-40%; and - Total Phosphorus (TP) = 30-50%.